MicrosoftDocs/architecture-center/docs/example-scenario/apps/devops-dotnet-baseline-content.md

 - [GitHub Repositories](https://docs.github.com/repositories) can be substituted as the code repository.
 Azure Pipelines integrates seamlessly with GitHub repositories.

-Consider these compute environments:
+This article focuses on general CI/CD practices with Azure Pipelines.
+The following are some compute environments to which you could consider deploying:

-- [Web Apps](https://azure.microsoft.com/services/app-service/web) is an HTTP-based service for hosting web applications, REST APIs, and mobile back ends.
+- [App Services](https://azure.microsoft.com/services/app-service/web) is an HTTP-based service for hosting web applications, REST APIs, and mobile back ends.
 You can develop in your favorite language, and applications run and scale with ease on both Windows and Linux-based environments.
 Web Apps supports deployment slots like staging and production.
 You can deploy an application to a staging slot and release it to the production slot.

+- [Azure Virtual Machines](/azure/app-service/choose-web-site-cloud-service-vm) handles workloads that require a high degree of control, or depend on OS components and services that aren't possible with Web Apps (for example, the Windows GAC, or COM).

+- [Azure Power Platform](https://powerplatform.microsoft.com/) is a collection of cloud services that enable users to build, deploy, and manage applications without the need for infrastructure or technical expertise.

-- [Functions](https://azure.microsoft.com/services/functions) is a serverless compute platform that you can use to build applications.
+- [Azure Functions](https://azure.microsoft.com/services/functions) is a serverless compute platform that you can use to build applications.
 With Functions, you can use triggers and bindings to integrate services.
 Functions also supports deployment slots like staging and production.
 You can deploy an application to a staging slot and release it to the production slot.

-- [Azure Virtual Machines](/azure/app-service/choose-web-site-cloud-service-vm) handles workloads that require a high degree of control, or depend on OS components and services that aren't possible with Web Apps (for example, the Windows GAC, or COM).

 - [Azure Kubernetes Service (AKS)](/azure/aks) is a managed Kubernetes cluster in Azure.
 Kubernetes is an open source container orchestration platform.